cmpi66/azure-network-protocols/README.md

 6. Within your windows 10 VM, install Wireshark
 7. Open Wireshark and filter for ICMP traffic only
 8. Retrieve the private IP address of the Ubuntu VM and attempt to ping it from within the Windows 10 VM
-  a.
-Observe ping request and replies within Wireshark (image here)
+  - Observe ping request and replies within Wireshark
 9. From the Windows 10 VM, open Powershell and ping a public website (google.com) and observe the traffic in Wireshark
 10. Initiate a perpetual/non-stop ping from your Windows 10 VM to your ubuntu VM (small vid)
-  a.
-Go back on Azure and Open the Network Security Group your Ubuntu VM is using and disable incoming (inbound)ICMP traffic (image again)
+  - Go back on Azure and Open the Network Security Group your Ubuntu VM is using and disable incoming (inbound)ICMP traffic
-  b.
-Back in the Windows VM, observe the ICMP traffic in Wiresharkand the command line ping activity
+  - Back in the Windows VM, observe the ICMP traffic in Wiresharkand the command line ping activity
-  c.
-Re-enable ICMP traffic for the Ubuntu VM
+  - Re-enable ICMP traffic for the Ubuntu VM
-  d.
-Go back to the Windows VM and observe the ICMP traffic in wireshark and command line resume
+  - Go back to the Windows VM and observe the ICMP traffic in wireshark and command line resume
-  e.
-Stop the ping activity
+  - Stop the ping activity

 ## Observe SSH Traffic